Make your own fabric photo canvas for a fraction of the price using photographs printed on MyFabricDesigns.com’s Linen Cotton Blend

 - Drop cloth

 Choose the photo you want to use to create your DIY canvas and upload it to MyFabricDesigns.com.
 I choose this photo of my twin boys because my boy on the right, Griffin, thinks that every time they have their pictures taken together he is supposed to open his mouth.
 It makes me smile so I wanted to make this one into a canvas.
-A fat quarter of Linen Cotton Canvas is the perfect size to create a finished 16×20 photo canvas and you should receive your printed fabric within 10 business days.
+A fat quarter of Linen Cotton Blend is the perfect size and texture to create a finished 16″ x 20″ photo canvas.

 When you receive your fabric lightly iron the backside of the fabric to release any wrinkles.

-Place a drop cloth down and lightly spray the top and sides of your blank canvas.
+Place a drop cloth down and lightly spray the top and sides of your blank canvas with spray glue.

 Place your printed fabric on top of the blank canvas and smooth out using your hands.